-Healthy Paws Pet Insurance would cost us $27.34 per month, or $328.08 per year, to get coverage through their most popular pet insurance plan.
-The plan reimburses 80 percent of costs after paying a $200 deductible.
+Healthy Paws Pet Insurance would cost us $27.34 per month, or $328.08 per year, to get coverage through its most popular pet insurance plan.
+The plan reimburses 80 percent of costs after a $200 deductible has been paid.

-They cover a long list of ailments ranging from accidents, and hereditary conditions, to cancer, x-rays, blood tests, ultrasounds, surgery, hospitalization, and prescription medications to name a few
+It covers a long list of ailments ranging from accidents and hereditary conditions, to cancer, X-rays, blood tests, ultrasounds, surgery, hospitalization, and prescription medications, to name a few things.

-Unfortunately, they have exclusions for the most common reasons you would use your pet insurance.
-These reasons include: pre-existing conditions, preventative or routine care, spaying/neutering and office visit fees or veterinary exam fees.
+Unfortunately, it has exclusions for the most common reasons you would use your pet insurance.
+These reasons include: pre-existing conditions, preventive or routine care, spaying/neutering, and office visit fees or veterinary exam fees.

 AICPA Insurance: A Bad Call

-AICPA Pet Health Insurance Pet insurance would cost us $369.84 for their “Level 2” coverage if paid annually.
+AICPA Pet Health Insurance Pet insurance would cost us $369.84 for its “Level 2” coverage if paid annually.
 This breaks down to $30.82 per month.

-There are additional fees for paying monthly, quarterly or semi-annually.
+There are additional fees for paying monthly, quarterly, or semi-annually.
 The deductible is higher ($250).
 But the reimbursement percentage is the same (80 percent).
-AICPA’s insurance only covers accidents, injuries and illnesses.
-They have annual limits for this coverage ($3,000).
+AICPA’s insurance only covers accidents, injuries, and illnesses.
+It has annual limits for this coverage ($3,000).

 The AICPA plan has a long list of exclusions.
-Their policy is worst overall for the cost, in my opinion.
+Its policy is worst overall for the cost, in my opinion.

 Here are the numbers for what I believe would have been covered expenses.
 However, it is likely that the insurance company may have disallowed some of the costs as I did not seek determinations.